stashed/docs/docs/addons/etcd/basic-auth/index.md

 section_menu_id: stash-addons
 ---

-# Take a backup of the Etcd database using Stash
+# Backup & Restore an Etcd Cluster with Basic Auth Enabled

 Stash `{{< param "info.version" >}}` supports backup and restoration of Etcd database.
 This guide will show you how you can take backup & restore your Etcd database using Stash.